 Her specialties include General IP Global Strategy, Patent Prosecution (for encryption, metrology, financial services, business processes, software, electronics, telecommunications), Trademark litigation, contract negotiation and licensing.
 Heather earned her BEE, Electrical Engineering from Georgia Institute of Technology and her JD, IP Law from University of Georgia School of Law.

-Riyon is Executive IP Strategist and Ip Director for the Coca-Cola Company.
+Riyon is a former Executive IP Strategist and Ip Director for the Coca-Cola Company.
 She is responsible for patent strategy, portfolio development and innovation for next gen products.
 She previously held Executive IP Strategist, Patent Agent and Engineering respinsabilities at IBM.
 She earned a BSEE, Electrical and Computer Engineering from New Mexico State University and an MBA from University of Arizona, Eller College of Management

 Robin L. McGrath practices in the area of intellectual property law.
 Ms. McGrath concentrates her practice on litigating all aspects of patent, trademark and copyright disputes, as well as IP counseling.
 She has extensive courtroom experience representing both plaintiffs and defendants in the technology and financial technology industries, focusing on payment systems, business methods, software, telephone, Internet and networking systems.